How to Attract Tenants: Strategies for Appealing to a Variety of Renters

 How do you best market your rental home?
-Whether your rental is a two-bedroom unit few blocks from the local university or a single-family home in the heart of a suburban neighborhood, it pays to know what your most likely renters will want and need.
+Whether your rental is a two-bedroom unit a few blocks from the local university or a single-family home in the heart of a suburban neighborhood, it pays to know what your most likely renters will want and need.

 Once you understand what your likely tenants are looking for, it will help you focus your marketing and strategy.
-In some cases, you might want to make small changes in your policies, or in the property itself, to appeal to the largest pool of qualified renters.
-Depending on your property location, size and type, here are some potential markets you could tap, along with advice for attracting tenants.
+In some cases, you might want to make small changes in your policies or in the property itself to appeal to the largest pool of qualified renters.
+Depending on your property location, size, and type, here are some potential markets you could tap, along with advice for attracting tenants.

 If your rental property is located near a college or a university, college students could be a great potential market.
-Think about whether the size and configuration of the bedrooms, bathrooms and living areas would work well for several students.
+Think about whether the size and configuration of the bedrooms, bathrooms, and living areas would work well for several students.
 If so, it would be a good selling point.